 How to Fix Galaxy S10 Camera Problems

-That said, users are reporting poor lighting and a super dark super slow-motion video experience.
+We’re also seeing a report that the buttons for the three rear cameras don’t always switch to that specific lens.
+I’m not seeing this issue, but if you are, try rebooting your phone.
+Then, users are reporting poor lighting and a super dark super slow-motion video experience.
 The 960 FPS slow-mo feature needs a lot of light for the best experience, so if you try it indoors, you won’t enjoy the results.
 That’s not a problem, it’s just how the new technology works so far.

 Reboot Your Galaxy S10 to Fix Most Problems